What are Cankles?

-Most patients suffering from lipoedema are female.
-Approximately 10-15% of the female population is affected.
+Most patients suffering from lipedema (or lipoedema) are female and approximately 10-15% of the female population is affected.

-Varicose vein disease is often present in conjunction with cankles/lipoedema and associated mild lymphedema.
-Varicose veins are abnormal veins located in the lower legs that are unable to effectively transport blood.
-As a result, blood begins to pool within varicose veins and begins to put unreasonable pressure on the lymphatic system which operates to drain fluid.
+Varicose vein disease is often present in conjunction with cankles/lipedema and associated mild lymphedema.
+Varicose veins are abnormal veins that are unable to effectively transport blood (this is also known as venous insufficiency).
+As a result, blood begins to pool within the leg veins and puts pressure on the lymphatic system which drains fluid.

 1. Treating Vein Disease

-All patients who suffer from lipoedema or lymphoedema receive mandatory varicose vein mapping scans.
-This detailed duplex ultrasound examination of the blood vessels of the legs will be conducted so that any underlying venous disease can be ruled out or promptly treated.
-Treatment for any vein abnormalities or varicose veins consists of laser, radiofrequency ablation, sclerotherapy, or medical glue before beginning any direct treatment of lipoedema.
+All patients who suffer from lipedema or lymphoedema receive mandatory varicose vein mapping scans.
+This detailed duplex ultrasound examination of the blood vessels of the legs will be conducted so that any underlying venous insufficiency can be ruled out or promptly treated.
+Treatment for any vein abnormalities or varicose veins consists of laser, radiofrequency ablation, sclerotherapy, or medical glue before beginning any direct treatment of lipedema.